 eBay Allows You To Check the Status of Your Refund Request

 If you think that you’ve waited for too long and you’d like to know what’s going on with your refund request, you can check the status by visiting this page.
 Once you open the link, sign in to your account, and follow the instructions.

 You can also contact your bank or credit card issuer to check what’s blocking the refund.

 DoNotPay offers an array of handy features that can help you manage the often pesky administrative issues.
 From assisting you in getting compensation for canceled flights to offering help with electric bills or explaining how to stop robocalls, we want to keep each process as quick and simple as possible.

 The last thing you need is wasting time or money on bureaucracy, especially now when the world’s first robot lawyer can handle it for you.
-Open your account in a web browser and count on us to assist you in:
+Open your account in a and count on us to assist you in: